meetnarmih/POWER-BI-PROJECT-HOTEL-DATASET/README.md

 **Disclaimer: All datasets and reports do not represent any company, institution or country, ut just a dummy dataset to demonstrate capabilities of Power Bi.**

 # Problem Statement
-- number of days spent per year
 - average booking price
 - total booking price
-- the highest and average days booked
+- average booking price based on gender
 - top 10 most booked hotel
 - varience by highest rating based on gender
-- most used payment method by country of origin
+- most used payment method
 - most expensive hotel
 - bookings by gender
+- number of days spent per year
+- number of days spent based on eachh country of origin
+- profit margin based on top 10

   # Skills Demonstrated
   I used Microsoft Excel and Power Bi for visualizing hotel dataset.